jaylensoeur/monorepo/README.md

 # Meta-repo
-Meta repo is a tool for managing many-repos whilst adding all the benefites of a monorepo.
+Meta repo is a tool for managing many-repos whilst adding all the benefits of a monorepo.

 https://github.com/mateodelnorte/meta